 Gary Player 1991

 75 (2021) & 64 (2020)

 Dainfern, the second oldest golf estate in South Africa, is vast enough to be considered a suburb of Sandton, with more than 1200 homes centred around a Gary Player golf course.
 The secure lifestyle estate has nature trails, parks, sports facilities, a school, while the broad Jukskei River flows through the property.

-There was a time early in the new millennium when the Dainfern course still had a distinctly rural feel to it, but a new neighbour is Steyn City, several times the size.
-Dainfern’s length from the back tees shows its age, because it’s relatively short by modern Gauteng standards.
-But it is principally used as a member’s course, and its undulating topography and rocky outcrops makes it an enjoyable one as it meanders through the estate.
+Dainfern’s length from the back tees shows its age, because it is relatively short by modern Gauteng standards.
+The Sunshine Tour professionals produced extremely low scoring in the 2021 Players Championship held at the estate, with three players shooting 25-under-par for the four rounds, which is 12 shots lower than when Ernie Els won the SA Masters in 1992.
+It is principally used as a member’s course, and its undulating topography and rocky outcrops makes it an enjoyable one as it meanders through the estate.